PatrickMcGrath29/thegoodland/content/posts/2024-04-30-the-new-life-–-4-faith.md

 createdDate: 2024-04-30
 slug: the-new-life-4-faith
 ---
-> *Blessed is she that believed; for there shall be a performance of the things which were told her from the Lord (Luke 1:45)*
+> *Blessed is she that believed; for there shall be a performance of the things which were told her from the Lord*\
->
+> — Luke 1:45

-> *I believe God, that it shall be even as it was told me (Acts 27:25)*
+> *I believe God, that it shall be even as it was told me*\
->
+> — Acts 27:25

-> *Abraham was strong in faith, being fully persuaded that what He had promised, He was able also to perform  (Romans 4:20, 21)*
+> *Abraham was strong in faith, being fully persuaded that what He had promised, He was able also to perform*\
+> — Romans 4:20, 21

 God has asked you to take and lay up His Word in your heart.
 The Word is taken and received into the innermost depths of your heart through the avenue of faith.
 Let the young Christian take pains to better understand what faith is.
 He will, then gain an insight into the reasons why such great things are connected to faith.
 He will have a perfect belief in the idea that full salvation is dependent upon faith. :tooltip{text="references (1)" content="2 Chron.20:20; Mark 9:23; Heb.
 11:33, 35; 1 John 5:4, 5"}